Villotadavid/Syn_thm_DVM/README.md

 .pfm is an extension that ensures that the characters and the glyphs are correctly scaled.
 It is used in Airsim since depth is coded in decimal numbers within 0 and 1.
 ## Threading
+In this project a very simple prototype was develope based in Raspberry Pi.
+The hardware architecture is the shown in the following image.
+The configuration has been done following the UDEV rules as in this link.
+[UDEV Rules](http://raspberryjamberlin.de/zero360-part-2-connecting-via-otg-a-cluster-of-raspberry-pi-zeros-to-a-pi-3/ "UDEV Rules")
 ## Rotate
 ## frame2vid